kfcampbell/kfcampbell.github.io/_posts/2020-05-31-go-for-csharp-people.markdown

 )

 func main() {
-	fmt.Printf("identity theft is not a joke, Jim. millions of families suffer every year!\n") }
+	fmt.Printf("identity theft is not a joke, jim")
+}
 ```